VerebicsPeter/pathfinding_in_a_maze/README.md

 # Pathfinding in a Maze - Visualization

-A real-time pathfinding visualization using SDL2, OpenGL, and OpenCL.
+Real-time pathfinding visualization using SDL2, OpenGL, and OpenCL.
 This project demonstrates wavefront-based pathfinding on GPU-accelerated mazes.

-## Features

-- **GPU-Accelerated Pathfinding**: Uses OpenCL compute kernels for efficient wavefront expansion
-- **OpenGL Visualization**: Real-time rendering of maze and pathfinding progress
-- **Dynamic Maze Generation**: Python-based maze generation using Kruskal's or Depth-First Search algorithms
-- **Interactive Camera**: Pan and zoom controls to explore the maze
-- **Cross-Platform**: Supports Linux and Windows via CMake build system

 ## Prerequisites